top of page

 PANACEALogo_edited.jpg

-PrehAbilitatioN in AdvanCEd ovArian cancer (PANACEA) is a 4+ week exercise study for individuals preparing to undergo surgery for advance ovarian cancer.
+PrehAbilitatioN in AdvanCEd ovArian cancer (PANACEA) is a study comparing standard of care to a 4+ week exercise study for individuals preparing to undergo surgery for advance ovarian cancer.
+Participants can choose whether to participate in the exercise arm or the standard of care arm.

 MIBC.png